How to Build a Chicken Coop From Pallet Wood

 It would have made sense to finish the roof and lay the tin at this point, but I was afraid of the roof installation (I am not very good with heights), so I decided to work on the sidings first…

-I also added a 2×4 to the front to give the roof a more finished look.
+I also added a fascia 2×4 to the front to make it look nice and finished.

 I went back to the walls after the roof.
 I was trying to figure out how high I wanted to go.
 I didn’t want to fully close it because I wanted to have good ventilation and air flow…